ctHelixOne

 Your data, your file, your call.

-Operations data is sensitive, regulated, and increasingly hard to extract from vendor clouds. ctHelixOne™ takes the opposite stance: the bytes are yours, the file is yours, and the decision to migrate, archive, or destroy is yours alone.
+Operations data is sensitive, regulated, and increasingly hard to extract from vendor clouds. ctHelixOne™ takes the opposite stance: production-grade application security across every layer, your operational record encrypted at rest in a standard SQL database you control, and the decision to migrate, archive, or destroy yours alone.

 Three sovereignty pillars